 It’s not just about saving money; it’s also about making sure you can make money when the market is down.

-How much money you have and how much you are willing to risk to get more are two important factors influencing your ability to achieve your goals.
+Two important factors influencing your ability to achieve your goals are how much money you have and how much you are willing to risk to get more.
 In this module, you will learn about money and risk management, why it matters, and how to use them.

 Money management in your business